CraterCrash/godot-orchestrator-docs/docs/getting-started/introduction/key_concepts.md

 The visual scripts you create with Orchestrator, called `Orchestration`s, are scripts that can be attached to scene nodes.
 When they are attached, the <EditorIcon name="Script"/> is shown in the scene view next to the node.

+For more information about Nodes, see the [Godot documentation](https://docs.godotengine.org/en/stable/getting_started/step_by_step/nodes_and_scenes.html#nodes) for details.

 ### Graph workspace

 The **Graph** is the main workspace where you will spend the vast majority of your time creating orchestrations.
-It is the canvas where you will place nodes, connecting them to create complex behaviors.
+It is the canvas where you will place nodes, connect them together to create complex behaviors.

 <Figure image="/img/getting-started/graph-workspace.png" caption="Orchestrator graph workspace"></Figure>